 Zum Hauptinhalt springen

 Das Berliner Physikalische Kolloquium (BPK) im Magnus-Haus wurde 1998 von der Physikalischen Gesellschaft zu Berlin initiiert und wird in Gemeinschaft mit der Freien Universität Berlin, der Humboldt-Universität zu Berlin, der Technischen Universität Berlin, der Universität Potsdam und der BTU Cottbus-Senftenberg mit Unterstützung durch die Wilhelm und Else Heraeus-Stiftung durchgeführt.
-Es findet - außer in den Monaten März, August und September - an jedem ersten oder zweiten Donnerstag im Monat statt.
-Typischerweise besteht im Anschluss an den Vortrag die Möglichkeit zu weiterem Austausch in einer Nachsitzung in der Remise des Magnus-Hauses.
+Da das Magnus-Haus wegen Renovierung derzeit nicht zur Verfügung steht, findet das Berliner Physikalische Kolloquium derzeit im Anna-von-Helmholtz-Bau der Physikalisch-Technischen Bundesanstalt (PTB) etwa fünf bis sechs Mal im Jahr statt.
+Im Anschluss an den Vortrag besteht die Möglichkeit zu weiterem Austausch in einer Nachsitzung.

 Zeit